Casaubon Delusion is about the lure of totality belief

 A feature of many belief

-never change.
+can never change.
 It is therefore static.
-This doesn't mean it is boring for
+This doesn't mean it is

-students; indeed, these students always feel their exploration of the
+boring for students; indeed, these students always feel their

-systems are equipped with at least one guru, who is normally the founder
+equipped with at least one guru, who is normally the founder of the

-In extreme cases, where the system is of vast antiquity, the guru will
+disciples.
+In extreme cases, where the system is of vast antiquity,

-be a legendary figure, as in traditional Chinese acupuncture, where the
+the guru will be a legendary figure, as in traditional Chinese

 All authorities, whether political or spiritual, should be